kriszyp/lmdb-js/README.md

 If `put` is called inside a transaction, the put will be executed immediately in the current transaction.

 ### `db.remove(key, IfVersion?: number): Promise<boolean>`
 This will delete the entry at the specified key.
-This functions like `put`, with the same optional conditional version.
+This functions is similar to `put`, with the same optional conditional version.
 This is batched along with put operations, and returns a promise indicating the success of the operation.

 Again, if this is performed inside a transation, the removal will be performed in the current transaction.